 This second opinion statement ("Opinion") is given by Carbon Trust Assurance Limited ("CTA") and is addressed solely to the Bond Issuer in accordance with the terms of the engagement contract between us and the Bond Issuer.
 Those terms permit disclosure to other parties (whether by publication on the website of the International Capital Markets Association Green Bond Resource Centre (the "GBRC") or otherwise), solely for the purpose of enabling the Bond Issuer to show that it has obtained a second opinion as contemplated by the GBP in connection with the Bonds.
 We have not considered the interest of any other party in the Opinion.
 To the fullest extent permitted by law, we accept no responsibility and deny any liability to any other party for our work, for this statement or for the conclusions we have reached.
 CTA will not accept any form of liability for the substance of the Opinion and/or any liability for damage arising from the use of the Opinion and/or the information provided in it.
 As the Opinion is based on information made available by the Bond Issuer, CTA does not warrant that the information presented in this Opinion is complete, accurate or up to date.
-Nothing contained in this Opinion shall be construed as to make a representation or warranty, express or implied, regarding the advisability of investing in any securities or any asset whose value is derived from any securities.
-Any person other than the Bond Issuer who obtains access to the Opinion or a copy thereof and chooses to rely on it will do so at its own risk.
-Furthermore, this Opinion shall in no event be interpreted and construed as an assessment of the economic performance and credit worthiness of the Issuer or the Bond.
-The issuance and the performance of the Bond Issuer and the Bond is outside the scope of this engagement.
-We have consented to the inclusion of the Opinion on the GBRC or in such other manner as ICMA shall from time to time use for making second opinions rendered in respect of Green Bonds available to the public.
-We reser pg.
-10
+Nothing contained in this Opinion shall be construed as to make a representation or warranty, express or implied, regarding the advisability of investing in any securities or any asset whose value is derived from any securities or any asset whose value is derived from any securities or any asset whose value is derived from any securities or any asset whose value is derived from any securities or any asset whose value is derived from any securities or any asset whose value is derived from any securities or any asset whose value is derived from any securities or any asset whose value is derived from any securities or any asset whose value is derived from any securities or any asset whose value is derived from any securities or any asset whose value is derived from any securities or any asset whose value is derived from any securities or any asset whose